Dipak-Kalaskar077/Ansible/README.md

 6) Integration with other tools

-Easily integrate with other tools like docker, kubernetes, and AWS which make it versatile and easy to use in each
+Easily integrate with other tools like docker, kubernetes, and AWS which make it versatile and easy to use in variety of environment

 ### Common Use Cases:

 **Server Configuration:** Install and configure Apache, MySQL, PHP, etc.<br>